--NEVER stand behind or near a rotating track.
-Debris could be projected causing severe injuries.
-To remove packed snow/ice, stop engine, lift and hold vehicle on the side and use wrench tool on the belt guard.
+- NEVER stand behind or near a rotating track.
+Debris could be projected causing severe injuries. - To remove packed snow/ ice, remove tether cord from the vehicle, lift and hold vehicle on the side and use tools stored on the drive belt guard.